 VITAMIN B1 STATUS, red blood cell (Thiamine)

-Thiamine is a water-soluble vitamin B1, which is found in the body mainly as thiamine pyrophosphate (TPP).
-TPP is a coenzyme and plays a role in e.g. carbohydrate metabolism.
+Thiamine, also known as vitamin B1, is a water-soluble vitamin that exists predominantly in the form of thiamine pyrophosphate (TPP) within the body.
+TPP functions as a coenzyme and plays a crucial role, particularly in carbohydrate metabolism.
 Reference: https://fineli.fi/fineli/fi/ravintotekijat/2278

 Indications